uc-cdis/authutils/README.md

 ---

 - setup.py has the packages required to use this library.
-- requirements.txt have the explicit versions of the libraries.
+- requirements.txt have the explicit versions of the libraries on github to use.